hdyang2382/hdyang2382.github.io/content/home/experience.md

   date_start = "2016-07-11"
   date_end = "2016-07-22"
   description = """
-  * Creation of a pneumatic powered soft robotic gripper to demonstrate the concept of soft robotics to middle school students.
+  * Created a pneumatic powered soft robotic gripper to demonstrate the concept of soft robotics to middle school students.
   """

 [[experience]]